OUR LEADERSHIP TEAM

-Michelle Tyler, LMHC, LPC, is the Director of Operations for Resources for Resilience.
-Early in her career, she served as the project director for a study at the University of Notre Dame seeking to understand the effects of marital conflict on children’s development.
-She then worked for many years in community-based mental healthcare settings serving individuals and families from diverse backgrounds, and has dedicated much of her career to supporting youth and adults in achieving their recovery goals.
+Michelle Tyler, LMHC, LPC, is the Director of Operations for Resources for Resilience™.
+Early in her career, she served on a research team seeking to understand the effects of marital conflict on children’s development.
+She then worked for many years in community-based mental healthcare settings, and has dedicated much of her career to supporting individuals of all ages in achieving their recovery goals.

 Michelle has experience in healthcare communications and behavioral health program operations, as well as in community education.
 She is a Resources for Resilience™ Resiliency Educator and a Circle of Security® Parenting™ Facilitator.
-She has also taught QPR Suicide Prevention trainer, and has also facilitated Crisis Intervention Team trainings for first responders throughout western North Carolina.
+She has also taught QPR Suicide Prevention Gatekeeper trainings, the Community Resiliency Model, and Crisis Intervention Team trainings for first responders throughout western NC.

 Kerry A. Friedman, Board Chair